Data-Science-Laboratory-FPS/lcd_website/content/servicios.md

 Addressing clinical questions and creating healthcare databases that support scientific publications,<br>
 while facilitating collaborative access to information.

+### 🧠 Support for Research and Innovation (R&I) - Information Engineering and Data Science
+Knowledge generation through Big Data and AI tools applied to research and innovation projects.
+Addressing clinical questions and creating healthcare databases that support scientific publications, while facilitating collaborative access to information.

 ### ✅ EVIAS - Evaluation and Validation of AI Algorithms for Health
 Evaluation of healthcare AI solutions aimed at both the Andalusian Health Service (SAS) and external public and private entities.<br>
 The evaluation includes external algorithm validation using local data and data science methodologies, as well as a comprehensive<br>